-One of my goals for 2017 was to reduce the amount of time I spent on social media and to instead, just live in the moment.
+One of my goals for the year was to reduce the amount of time I spent on social media and to instead, just live in the moment.
 Instead of being burdened by taking a perfect picture, crafting a clever caption, and keeping track of the number of likes, I decided to look UP (something I learned from this blog), and enjoy life around me instead of others’ lives living on my phone.
 Loosening the ties of social media has been incredibly freeing, eye-opening, and rewarding.
 I’ve also slowly started to reduce other forms of screen time in addition to social media, including tv, computer, and iPad.

 As a part II to this blog about controlling social media time, I have found a few other tips and tricks to help me reduce my overall screen time: